Little Pee Dee River begins to rise from Hurricane Florence as heavy rainfall in North Carolina flows down river to South Carolina.

 B.B.
 Burroughs, a Keyfields resident, stacks furniture onto a mattress in his home to avoid damage from rising water coming from the Waccamaw River.

 Ronnie Alston, a Bucksport resident, looks down the road from his front porch.
-Alston’s home avoided being hit by flood waters during Hurricane Matthew but he worries this time will be different.
+Alston’s home avoided being hit by flood waters during the last storm but worries Hurricane Florence will be different.

 A barricade is set up to alert drivers about flooded roads.

 Frank Oliver steers his boat along Grice's Ferry Court as he returns from the Fork Retch Community with Randy Bryant.
-Oliver runs a wildlife nonprofit conservation camp along Fork Retch Road but will be forced to rebuild after damages from the Little Pee Dee River.
+Oliver runs a wildlife nonprofit conservation camp along Fork Retch Road but will be forced to rebuild after damages from flooding.